11 min read

 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.” — World Health Organization, 1948

-So the word “health” in this context is the complete emotional and physical well-being.
+So the word “health” in this context refers to complete emotional and physical well-being.
 With that said, we’ll be covering health from both these angles.

 If you care about your physical and mental health, then you’ve come to the right place!

-Let’s start now by decrypting and reconstructing the true understanding of that infamous “D” word: ”Diet.”
+Let’s start now by decrypting and reconstructing the true meaning of that infamous “D” word: ”Diet.”

 The “D” Word: Defining the Word “Diet”